-Removing or replacing wood paneling can be an expensive and messy situation for your home.
-Painting the wood paneling can be a cost effective and beautiful transformation for your home.
-Let's go over the prep and tools you need to bring color to your wood paneling.
+Removing or replacing wood paneling can be an expensive and a messy situation for your home.
+Painting the wood paneling can not only be cost effective, but have a beautiful transformation.

 - Move the sanding sponge in the same direction of the wood grain.
-This step is key in making sure the primer and then the paint can grab on to the newly sanded wood panel.
+This step is key in making sure the primer/paint can grab on to the newly sanded wood panel.

 Tape the Wall